Umuzi-org/ACN-syllabus/content/projects/data-science-specific/multivariate-linear-regression/_index.md

     - Calculate p-values related to the Pearson correlation coefficients
     - Address any problems that may adversely affect the multiple regression (e.g multicollinearity)

 4. Conduct some basic **feature selection** tasks by aggregating results from EDA, correlation matrix and p-values.
 Justify your feature selection decisions.

-5. **Train model**:
-    - Split your data into a training and test set.
-    - Fit a multiple linear regression model using a training dataset with corresponding features selected above
+5. **Train model**: Split your data into a training and test set.
+Fit a multiple linear regression model using a training dataset with corresponding features selected above
     - Use the multiple linear regression model created from independent variables selected above and the training dataset to predict _salary_ using the training dataset.
     - Interpret the standardised coefficients given in the statsmodels output.
     - What are the most important features when predicting employee salary?

-6. **Evaluate model**

-    - Run your model on the _test set_.
+6. **Evaluate model**: Run your model on the _test set_.

     - Calculate and explain the significance of the Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Square Error (RMSE) and R-squared values for your model
     - Calculate the standardised residuals (`resid()`) and standardised predicted values (`fittedvalues()`).
     - Plot the residuals versus the predicted values using seaborn's `residplot` with predicted values as the x parameter, and the actual values as y, specify `lowess=True`.
     - Are there any problems with the regression?

 7. **Benchmark with cross-validation model**